rehierl/node-tree-outliner/1-2-node-trees/0-0-graph-theory.md

 path/linear graph

-* the vertices can be "linearized"
+* all vertices on one path, such that ...
 * the degree of all but two vertices is 2
+* i.e. one big path

 cycle/circular graph

-* the vertices can be "linearized"
+* all vertices on one path, such that ...
 * the degree of all vertices is 2
+* i.e. one big cycle/loop

 aboresence